Web addresses called URLs can baffle or fool even computer experts. Google's trying to fix them

 And it isn't clear exactly what the team has in mind, but Porter Felt tweeted on Tuesday, "People don't look at them when they ought to.
 And when they do, they don't know which part to look at.
 We are exploring ways of drawing attention to the right identity indicators at the right times."

-URLs are a security problem, too, since carefully crafted but bogus URLs can fool people into thinking they're visiting a legitimate website at which they enter passwords or other sensitive information.
+URLs are a security problem since carefully crafted but bogus URLs can fool people into thinking they're visiting a legitimate website where they enter passwords or other sensitive information.

 URLs have lots of elements.
-Among them: the HTTPS label that indicates a private, tamper-proof connection between your browser and a website, the server like www.cnet.com, further addressing information for the specific page, and an infinite number of possible parameters after that used to do everything from pass a search query to Google or to track your presence as you move around the web.
-URLs can be far longer than even a wide-screen browser can show, and stuffed with alphanumeric gobbledygook that can be hard even for web browsers to understand.
+Among them: the HTTPS label that indicates a private, tamper-proof connection between your browser and a website; broad and detailed address information for the specific page; and an infinite number of possible parameters used for everything from passing a search query to Google to tracking your presence as you move around the web.
+URLs can be far longer than even a wide-screen browser can show, and stuffed with alphanumeric gobbledygook that even web browsers find difficult to understand.

 Evidently the team isn't ready to overhaul the addressing just yet.
 On Twitter, Porter Felt encouraged academics with ideas on URLs to get in touch.
 And, she added, "our first step is months of user research."